yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 2. Review `model_draft.compmodel` - The extracted model
 3. Check `phase2_final_report.json` - Comprehensive results
 4. Review gaps and suggestions
-5. Compare with baseline models if available (auto-detected from `data/baseline_models/`)
+5. Compare with baseline models if available (auto-detected from `data/baseline_models/`); see `evaluation_report.json` for precision/recall/F1 on compartments, parameters, and flows
+6. (Optional) Run `python3 build_results_md.py` to generate `RESULTS_NEW_RUN.md` with per-disease and average P/R/F1 across the latest runs

 ## Support